clear-street/sfin-docs/source/locates_rest_api.html.md

 <aside class="notice">
-Borrow rates can only be fetched during business hours from 4:00 AM - 10:00 PM EST
+Borrow rates can only be fetched during business hours from 4:00 AM - 10:00 PM EST There is a limit on how many requests can be made each business day
 </aside>

 ### Request Parameters